 Academica Broward, LLC, an education service and support provider, offers administrative services to the School including, but not limited to, facility design, staffing recommendations, human resource coordination, regulatory compliance, legal and corporate upkeep, maintenance of the books and records, bookkeeping, budgeting financial reporting and virtual education services.
 The agreement calls for a fee on a per student basis.
-The agreement continues through June 30, 2028, and unless terminated by the board have the option to renew for an additional five-year period.
-During the year ended June 30, 2024, the School incurred \$125,920 in fees of which approximately \$47,000 are included in accounts payable at year end.
+The agreement is with Pinecrest Academy, Inc. through June 30, 2028, and unless terminated by the board will have the option to renew for an additional five-year period.
+During the year ended June 30, 2024, the School incurred \$62,225 in fees of which approximately \$34,000 is included in accounts payable at year end.